Overview

 Special Programs

-Peer Mentors participate in an intense training where they learn communication skills, policies, resource referral, and understand the resources available to undeclared students.
-They are a guide, a non-judgmental listener, a supporter, an encourager, and a resource.
+Peer Mentors participate in a comprehensive training program where they strengthen communication skills, learn about university policies, and gain insight into the numerous resources available for undeclared students.
+They are a guide, a non-judgmental listener, a supporter, an encourager, and an invaluable resource.

 Academic Distinctions